Aman-in-GitHub/Rakshya-AwardWinningHealthApp/Readme.md

 ## Usage

 - Allow all the permissions asked during setup for the app to work as intended.
+(Set location to Allowed all the time)
 - Restart the app once after the initial setup.
 - Double tap on screen to activate voice mode in home screen.
 - Voice commands at [Commands](https://github.com/Aman-in-GitHub/Rakshya-KUHackfest2023/blob/main/voicecommands.md).